mintel/opsgenie-dashboard/README.md

 A dashboard for [OpsGenie](https://opsgenie.com) using [Smashing](https://smashing.github.io/).

-This makes use of the OpsGenie API for probing alerts and schedules and provides live updates on current alerts.
+This makes use of the OpsGenie API for probing alerts and schedules and provides live updates.

 ## TODO